Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Bases/Bases syntax.md

 ### Note properties

-[[Properties|Note properties]] are only available for Markdown files, and are stored in the YAML frontmatter of each note.
+[[Eigenschaften|Note properties]] are only available for Markdown files, and are stored in the YAML frontmatter of each note.
 These properties can be accessed using the format `note.author` or simply `author` as a shorthand.

 ### File properties